CodeChallenge48/isAnagram_Challenge/README.md

 # isAnagram_Challenge
-A function to check if two words are anagrams.
+A function to check if two words are anagrams like "hello" and "lehol".